-balEnce products for Poultry and Livestock are approved for sale in both the US and CANADA — in the US by the Environmental Protection Agency (EPA) and for organic production by the US Department of Agriculture (USDA), and in Canada by the Health Canada Pest Management Regulatory Agency (PMRA)
+balEnce products for Poultry and Livestock are approved for sale in both the US and CANADA — in the US by the Environmental Protection Agency (EPA) and for organic production by the US Department of Agriculture (USDA).

 Using our Integrated Pest Management (IPM) system which includes the Terregena line of balEnce BioPesticide as well as our natural fly predators — Parasitic Wasps are an economical solution to pest control.

 Control Your Insect Infestation while Protecting our Environment